ceviherdianinsight/jrta_0/README.md

     - Overnight swap/rollover fees are charged or credited
   - Open positions ≠ affect Balance: Unrealized P/L doesn’t impact Balance until the trade is closed.
   - Swap/Rollover fee: when you keep a position overnight, your broker may deduct or credit a small interest fee which adjusts your Balance accordingly.
+* What is Unrealized P/L and Floating P/L?
+  -

 <a name="id"></a>
 [**Back to HOME**](#100)